Algebraic Conditions for Conformal Superintegrability in Arbitrary Dimension: Introduction

-St\"ackel transform is well understood as an equivalence relation of second-order (conformally) superintegrable systems on these systems.
-It has first been introduced, under the name \emph{coupling constant metamorphosis}, in \cite{HGDR84} by Hietarinta et al., for integrable Hamiltonian systems with potential.
+St\"ackel transform is well understood as an equivalence relation on second order (conformally) superintegrable systems.
+It has first been introduced, under the name \emph{coupling constant metamorphosis}, by Hietarinta et al.\ in \cite{HGDR84}, for integrable Hamiltonian systems with potential.
 The concept of St\"ackel transformations has been introduced in \cite{BKM1986} by Boyer, Kalnins \& Miller, for integrable systems that admit separation of variables.
 Coupling constant metamorphosis and St\"ackel transform are not identical in general, but do coincide for second order (conformal) integrals of the motion.
 They are therefore equivalent in the context which is of interest here.
 Details on the interrelation between both concepts can be found in \cite{Post10}.
-Higher-order integrals are also discussed in \cite{Kalnins_2009}, where it is proven that in general coupling constant metamorphosis neither preserves the order of integrals of the motion, nor even their polynomiality (in momenta).
+Higher order integrals are also discussed in \cite{Kalnins_2009}, where it is proven that in general coupling constant metamorphosis neither preserves the order of the integrals of the motion, nor even their polynomiality in momenta.
+A multi-parameter generalisation of St\"ackel transform exists as well \cite{Sergyeyev_2008,Blaszak_2012,Blaszak_2017}.
+Instead of following this direction, we are going to use a geometric approach that does not rely on a specific parametrisation of the space of compatible potentials of a given superintegrable system, but instead is based on the symmetry groups mentioned in Section~\ref{sec:geometry.sis} above.

-A multi-parameter generalisation of St\"ackel transform is discussed in \cite{Sergyeyev_2008}, but here an exposition in terms of one-parameter St\"ackel transforms will be sufficient.
-Also, the related concept of a \emph{Maupertuis-Jacobi transformation} exists, which takes a Hamiltonian with potential to a potential-free one; details can be found in \cite{Bolsinov1995,Tsiganov}, for instance.